 A basic feature of the SNMP agent is to be able to notify the remote manager application when an alarm condition occurs (traps).
 In order to generate traps, the SNMP agent should register for receiving all error and threshold condition notifications from all devices installed on a system.
-Devices notify error conditions, by the WFS_SYSE_DEVICE_STATUS, the WFS_SYSE_HARDWARE_ERROR and the WFS_SYSE_SOFTWARE_ERROR system events.
-Devices notify threshold conditions by the WFS_USRE_XXX_THRESHOLD user events.
+Devices notify error conditions, by the WFS_SYSE_DEVICE_STATUS, the WFS_SYSE_HARDWARE_ERROR, the WFS_SYSE_SOFTWARE_ERROR, the WFS_SYSE_USER_ERROR and the WFS_SYSE FRAUD ATTEMPT system events.
+Devices notify threshold conditions by the

+WFS_USRE_XXX_THRESHOLD user events.
 When the agent receives one of the above events, then a trap is generated.
 On version 1.0 of the MIB only the summary Device Status Change Trap is generated.
 On version 1.1 of the MIB and higher, both the summary and detailed Device Status change traps will be generated.